afa7789/FoxRover/README.md

 check test files on tests folder.

+## Testing

+I'm using Mocha to run it is:

+`./node_modules/mocha/bin/mocha`

+or

+`npm test`

+### Whole Testing

+I'm doing a little more complex testing in the *second_test.js* i call the node main.js with the tests_cases and getting the exit code of the node.
+This works fine as a test because i've covered the erros in the programn to be exited with error code, by doing so i can use this to test the application as a whole.

+Instead of testing small pieces i'm testing the entry and it's error code output

+### Unit Testing

+To be done.

 ## **Problem**
 A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
 This plateau, which is curiously rectangular, must be navigated